LENSAR (LNSR)

 Inbound Investments

-- In March 2025, Alcon announced an agreement to acquire LENSAR for $14.00 per share in cash, with an additional non-tradeable contingent value right of up to $2.75 per share, totaling a potential implied value of approximately $430 million.
+- In March 2025, Alcon Inc. entered into a definitive merger agreement to acquire LENSAR, Inc. for approximately $430 million.
+The deal terms include $14.00 per share in cash, with a non-tradeable contingent value right of up to $2.75 per share, dependent on achieving 614,000 cumulative procedures with LENSAR's products by December 31, 2027.

 Capital Expenditures